Click Here First!

 The Prismatic Image Projector is intimately tied in its functionality to the Read Screen.
 You can’t use one without it, in other words.
 In order to ‘pair’ the Read Screen, PIP, and Disc together, what you do is this: you overlay the Read Screen’s… screen, over the Phaiso Disc.
 This will ignite the Wonder Crystals embedded inside the disc that actually have the Recall illusion enchanted into it, and a prompt will appear on your screen, allowing you to control your place in the film, halt the illusion, as well as widen the COV (Cone of View).
 The illusion projects outward three-dimensionally - you can think of it almost as augmented reality or virtual reality, rather than watching something on a flat screen.
 The most immersive Recall’s are the one’s that have a wide COV and let you ‘interact’ with it in unique ways (like maybe the flowers brush aside when you tap them).

-Phew, alright, that one was a lot.
-The PIP, despite its complexity, is still my favorite!
 That marks the end of this first semester of Myth Tech University.
 Stick around for future entries, as with each book, I will feature different devices!
 And thank you all for reading these posts, I hope they were immersive enough to garner your interest in my debut epic series.

 Myth Tech Device #4: The Read Screen